Women in Fire and Rescue Services

 - Work on the public image of women in the fire service, intensify communications

 - Encourage more countries to become active members in the Commission for Women in Fire and Rescue Services

-The next meeting will be held at June 16 and 17, 2020 during the INTERSCHUTZ 2020 in Hannover, Germany.
-The invitation will be sent out soon and more information will be available at this website.
+The spring meeting was planned at June 16 and 17, 2020 during the INTERSCHUTZ 2020 in Hannover, Germany.
+Since the INTERSCHUTZ is postponed to 2021 the meeting will be held virtually on June 16 with a follow up on June 17 if needed.
+The invitation and further instructions will be sent out soon and more information will be available at this website.